 Video game appearances

 A more accurate depiction of Gilgamesh came in the 1985 adventure game Rivers of Light, based on the actual Epic of Gilgamesh, packaged with the computer game Adventure Construction Set.
-The most well known video game interpretations, however, are the antagonists, Gilgamesh in Final Fantasy V (also appearing in subsequent Final Fantasy games) and Gilgamesh in Fate/Stay Night.
+The most well known video game interpretations, however, are the antagonists, Gilgamesh in Final Fantasy V (also appearing in subsequent Final Fantasy games) and Gilgamesh in Fate/Stay Night (the most powerful villain in the Fate franchise).
+Gilgamesh also makes an appearance in the Marvel franchise as the Forgotten One (also known simply as Hero), one of the most powerful superheroes in the Marvel universe.